-Last year we had over 1200 entries and this year we hope even more students will use their imaginations to create an artwork inspired by this year’s theme: Why do you love your brain?
+Last year we had over 1200 entries and this year we hope even more students will use their imaginations to create an artwork inspired by this year’s question: Why do you love your brain?

 Why do you love your brain?

 Show us why you love your brain by creating an artwork for our competition.
-Your artwork must be inspired by our theme ‘Why do you love your brain’ and fit on an A4-size paper.
+Your artwork must be inspired by our question ‘Why do you love your brain’ and fit on an A4-size paper.
 You can use pens, pencil, crayon, textas or paint.

 Who can enter?

 Any child attending an Australian primary school or is homeschooled can enter this competition.
 Students can enter individually or as part of a combined school effort.
 The competition is judged in three categories:

 - Category 1: Foundation (Prep) and Year 1

 Great prizes for students and schools

 A 1st, 2nd, and 3rd prize winner will be selected from each category by a panel of judges.

 Each winning student will receive a special brain science prize pack.